-- More granular permissions: With the redesign, you will have greater control over what your team can and can’t do, such as allowing them to view sales and tips, but not view how the full business is performing.
+More granular permissions: With the redesign, you will have greater control over what your team can and cannot do, such as allowing them to view sales and tips, but not view how the full business is performing.
 You will also be able to specify how much control you’d like to give employees over things like item and customer management.
 Learn more about each permission.

 Access points are the different outlets from which you and your team members can access Square’s features.
 For example, team members who use a 4-digit passcode to access Point of Sale are using the Shared Point of Sale access point.
 To learn more about each access point, refer to the definitions below.